nikoletaxvs/nikoletaxvs/README.md

 -💼 Fullstack Developer/System Engineer at a leading pharmaceutical company, collaborating across departments to fulfill diverse technical needs.

--🎓 Recent Computer Science graduate from University of Piraeus.
+-🎓 Recent Computer Science graduate from University of Piraeus, with a thesis focused on developing a fullstack <b>C# .NET 0.6 MVC</b> application.

 -🔭 Currently leveraging my skills in TypeScript, Node.js and SQL to drive innovative solutions.